We may earn income from links in this post. Please read this Disclosure for details.

 While it shares many of the same rituals such as decorative altars, ceremonial foods and cemetery vigils, it also features elements unique to the Maya culture.

-You’ll also witness a dance ceremony at the cemetery and sample Hanal Pixán sweets and drinks such as cacao.
+You’ll also witness a dance ceremony and sample Hanal Pixán sweets and drinks such as cacao.

 At the cenote, shamans conduct a traditional Hanal Pixán ceremony, invoking the spirits of the cardinal points of East, West, North and South through chanting, music and drumming.

-It’s a haunting and memorable experience to witness this sacred ceremony and listen to live music such as La Llorona (The Weeping Woman) and La Bruja (The Witch).
-The evening wraps up with a Maya dinner served by community members.
+It’s a haunting and memorable experience to witness this sacred ceremony and listen to live music such as La Llorona (The Weeping Woman).

 If you’re looking to party beyond the Cancun nightclubs, you can celebrate Day of the Dead while gliding in a trajinera (gondola) along 7.4 kilometres of Venetian-like canals at Xoximilco Cancun.